American Cyanamid: History

+Despite these early establishments, manufacturing was suspended when the company was denied the construction of a dam for the hydroelectric generation station.
+Instead, United States offices of the company imported product from its Canadian plant to compensate for fewer resources.
+In 1915, the company abandoned its Nashville headquarters and relocated to New York City.
+At the same time, it was trying to raise political support, both through grass-roots and lobbying, to implement the Alabama power generation plan and compete in the growing market.
 During World War I, the company shifted its nitrogen production from fertilizer to explosives.
-With offers of free use of patents and processes, along with personnel and equipment, it enticed the United States government to approve and pay for its original plans for the Alabama plant, with some modifications, to help with the war effort.
-A separate company, the Air Nitrates Corporation, was set up for this government contract to build and operate the plant for the duration of the war, with Cyanamid earning some fees and to later inherit the plant for the fertilizer business.
-This raised concerns of cronyism, but the critics were outnumbered by local supporters in Congress.
-However, when the war ended, the first stage of the plant had only just begun limited production.
-A few months later, the Justice Department began an investigation into the contract and possible graft.
+With offers of free use of patents and processes, along with personnel and equipment, it enticed the federal government to approve and pay for its original plans for the Alabama plant, with some modifications, to contribute to the war effort.
+A separate company, the Air Nitrates Corporation, was set up for this contract to build and operate the plant for the duration of the war, with Cyanamid earning some fees and to later inherit the plant for its fertilizer business.
+This contract raised concerns of cronyism, but critics were quickly outnumbered by local supporters in Congress.
+However, by the end of the war, the first stage of the plant had only just begun limited production, and the Department of Justice soon opened an investigation into the contract for possible graft.
+After the dropping of the federal case due to insufficient evidence, Cyanamid then purchased the Ammo-Phosphate Corporation in 1917 and inherited their fertilizer plant in Linden, New Jersey.

-Washburn died October 9, 1922.
+Washburn died on October 9, 1922.
 At the time, the government still owned the Muscle Shoals plants.
-A year later, a number of interests were competing to buy or lease it, including Air Nitrates/American Cynamid, General Electric, and Henry Ford.
-However by 1926, the list of bidders was far different as the Senate debated the merits of Air Nitrates in a joint venture with Union Carbide, the local power companies (who were most interested in the generating station), and a New York financial consortium.
-In the end, after much lobbying and debate, none of the bids were accepted.
-The government elected to run the plants itself, balancing the regional power requirements against farming needs for inexpensive fertilizer.
+A year later, a number of interests were competing to buy or lease the site, including Air Nitrates/American Cyanamid, General Electric, and Henry Ford.
+However by 1926, the list of bidders was far different as the Senate debated the merits of Air Nitrates in a joint venture with Union Carbide, the local power companies, and a New York financial consortium.
+In the end, after much lobbying and debate, none of the bids were accepted and the government elected to run the plants itself.

-In the 1950s, American Cyanamid constructed a plant in Waggaman, Louisiana, on the Fortier family's Orange Grove Plantation.